Was I always like this? I can’t remember.

 - Knows what he plans to do on future streets after conjugating all of this information.

-That's a Long Time in Poker
+25 Minutes is a Long Time in Poker

 Two nights ago I finished 9/599 in the nightly $8.80 Omaha Hi/Lo event.

-Whilst I was playing I had the Man City v CSKA Moscow Champions League game on in the background, I was writing a series of articles for clients, reading blog posts about poker;,playing with Wunderlist and Skyping/Facebooking/Texting/Tweeting.
+Whilst I was playing I had the Man City v CSKA Moscow Champions League game on in the background, I was writing a series of articles for clients, reading blog posts about poker, playing with Wunderlist and Skyping/Facebooking/Texting/Tweeting.

 On this occasion I was only playing one table but I also behave like this when I am multi-tabling.
 I always have done this.